Add some color to your life with this roasted beet hummus - a healthy, creamy, and bright pink dip that's a real crowd-pleaser.

 - Serve chilled with an extra drizzle of olive oil if desired.

-I really struggled defining the size of the beet for this recipe.
+- I really struggled defining the size of the beet for this recipe.
 Mine was somewhere between small and medium-sized.
 You want one that will easily fit in the palm of your hand, basically.
+I suggest roasting more than one beet at a time if you don't want to turn the oven on for just one beet.
+Remaining beets can be used as a side dish or in a salad.